 2018 Official Charities

-The RUN4HOPE program has helped runners raise more than $14.9 million for charity and community good.
+The RUN4HOPE program has helped runners raise over $15 million for charity and community good.
 Please join in.
 Thank you!

 BC Cancer Foundation